-The maximum density and intensity for a PRA Development Order shall only be limited by any applicable site development requirements of this code, or the PRA TCEA (TE Policy 1.2nts of the site.
+The maximum density and intensity for a PRA Development Order shall only be limited by any applicable site development requirements of this code, or the PRA TCEA (TE Policy 1.2-v of the Plan), and the physical constraints of the site.
 [Ord.
 2010-022]